 The golden hour is the first hour after sunrise and the last hour before sunset.
 Golden hour lighting is generally warm and soft.
 It makes for creating beautiful portraits with beautiful skin tones and warm color pallets.

 Pictures created during the golden hour have very soft shadow edges (low contrast – shadows and lights), whereas images made when the sun is high in the sky have sharp shadow edges (high contrast – shadows and lights).

 We are fortunate to have so many beautiful beaches here in South Florida.
 The only hiccups are that they can often time be crowded with tourists and locals.
 Based on my experience, the best days of the week for beach engagement photos are Mondays through Thursdays.
-Avoid the weekends and holidays, if at all possible.
+So avoid the weekends and holidays.

 Wear complementary colors so that you will not blend in with your background.
-It is quite popular to wear white or beige color to a beach engagement photo session, but I would recommend wearing soft, warm pastel colors such as reds, yellows, oranges.
+It is pretty popular to wear white or beige color to a beach engagement photo session, but I would recommend wearing soft, warm pastel colors such as reds, yellows, and oranges.
 These colors will provide some separation from the background.
-Wear bold colors such as reds and yellows if you really want to stand out and make a statement.
+On the other hand, wear bold colors such as reds and yellows to stand out and make a statement.

 Ensure you are adequately hydrated and take plenty of water to the shoot for you and your significant other.
 Keep the makeup to a minimum – remember that a beach environment will provide hot, humid, and windy conditions, which can be hard on your makeup and hairstyle.
 If possible, wear your hair up and consider pining in place to avoid having it blown all over your face and making your experience a miserable one.

-If you generally wear sunglasses, we recommend that you ditch them a couple of days before your session or at least a couple hours before the shoot.
+If you generally wear sunglasses, we recommend ditching them a couple of days before your session or at least a couple of hours before the shoot.
 This will allow your eyes to adjust to the bright sunlight and stop you from squinting on the day of the shoot.